-The German car manufacturer Audi, which is busy celebrating the 100th anniversary of the marque, has recently partnered with the German watchmaker to present a branded version of the last year’s Chronoswiss Tachoscope regulateur chronograph watch.
-Just like all Audi’s (except, perhaps, the gorgeous R8 sports car) the restyled watch looks, well, just like an overpriced watch.
+The German car manufacturer Audi, a luxury brand, which is right now busy celebrating the 100th anniversary of the marque, has recently partnered with the German watchmaker to present a branded version of the last year’s Chronoswiss Tachoscope regulateur-style chronograph watch.
+Just like most recent Audis (except, perhaps, the gorgeous R8 sports car) the restyled watch looks, well, just like another overpriced watch: an artefact that oozes perceived quality, but is otherwise absolutely nondescript.

 While the original Chronoswiss Chronoscope Ref.
-CH1523 with its silvered dial, blued Poire hands and vintage fonts, looked like homage to early chronograph watches, the Chronoswiss Tachoscope Audi Centennial edition edition looks like just another modern watch that you can find in abundance at any boutique in Geneva, Moscow or Dubai.
+CH1523 with its silvered dial, blued Poire hands and vintage fonts, looked like homage to early regulator watches that, among others, were used by railway officers to adjust station clocks in order to keep the service safe (you know what happens when to trains try to share the same railway track at the same time,) the Chronoswiss Tachoscope Audi Centennial edition edition looks like, well, just another retro-styled modern watch that you can find in abundance at any boutique or duty free shop, be it Geneva, Moscow or Dubai.

-However, the new hands and numerals look just too plain and simple.
+However, from where I sit, the new hands and numerals look just too plain and simple.

-Although said to be inspired by instruments of the 1930s Auto Union race cars, in reality they make this, err, product look more like a sophisticated (and hard to read!) pressure gauge, rather than an exquisite timekeeper that it initially was.
+Although said to be inspired by instruments of the 1930s Auto Union race cars, in reality they make this, err, product looks more like a sophisticated (and hard to read!) pressure gauge, rather than an exquisite timekeeper that it initially was.
+I can’t say that it is really bad: there are not so many fans of “true” vintage-styled timekeepers and Audi probably wanted the watch to be as popular among its wealthy clients as possible.
+It just that the choice of design says something about the German automaker’s clientele.

 Like the original Chronoscope CH1523, the new special edition model is powered by the Chronoswiss Caliber 125 automatic chronograph movement.